glowkeeper/Provenator/README.md

 ## Demo'

-There is an [overview](docs/OVERVIEW.md), which shows how **Provenator** should be used.
-Meanwhile, here's a tempting screenshot of **Provenator** in action:
+Here's a tempting screenshot of a very early prototype of **Provenator** in action:

 ![Provenator homepage](images/fakeNewsApp.png)

+The picture shows how a blockchain-based record of a digitial media resource may be created, using **Provenator**.
+It shows that the user can:

+1. Get a hash of the digital media.
+2. Create metadata pertaining to the digital resource.
+3. Store the cryptographic hash of the digital resource, and its associated metadata, on the blockchain.

+Subsequently, users are able to check a digital resource's provenance data on the blockchain:

+1. Get a cryptographic hash of the digital resource.
+2. Check whether that hash exists on the blockchain.
+3. If the hash exists, retrieve the associated metadata.

 ## Deployment

 We are in the midst of porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io). *Please watch this space*.

 Meanwhile, if you would like to help port the application to the Ethereum testnet [rinkeby](https://www.rinkeby.io) and the content delivery network [ipfs](https://ipfs.io/)), or you want to help [develop the application further](#2), then please email s dot huckle at sussex dot ac dot uk.

-## Built With
+## Built Using...

 - [TestRPC](https://github.com/ethereumjs/testrpc)
 - [Truffle Ethereum Development Framework](https://github.com/trufflesuite/truffle)